-SCB's sound funding profile is reflected in its baa1 Funding Structure score, which has been assigned one notch above the initial score.
-The assigned score reflects the bank's low dependence on market funds and its access to diversified funding channels.
-It also incorporates our expectation that the increase in the bank's drawings of central bank funding (TLTRO) is only temporary and will fade in 2023 before full repayment in 2024.
+SCB's sound funding profile is reflected in its baa2 Funding Structure score, which has been assigned in-line with the initial score.
+The assigned score reflects the bank's relatively low dependence on market funds and its access to diversified funding channels.
+It also incorporates our expectation that the increase in the bank's drawings of central bank funding (TLTRO) is to a larger extent temporary and will fade in 2023 before full repayment in 2024.